urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

     respond with in its respective section of `lull.hoon`.
 These might do all manner of things, depending on the vane.
-For example, Iris might fetch an external HTTP resource for you, Clay might read or build a specified file, etc. The tasks and gifts of each vane are comprehensively documented in the API Reference of each vane's section of the [Arvo documentation](/docs/arvo/overview).
+For example, Iris might fetch an external HTTP resource for you, Clay might read or build a specified file, etc. The `task`s and `gift`s of each vane are comprehensively documented in the API Reference of each vane's section of the [Arvo documentation](/docs/arvo/overview).
-  - Agents: These can be `%poke`d with some data, and can also be `%watch`ed, which means to subscribe for updates.
+  - Agents: These can be `%poke`d with some data, which is a request to perform a single action.
+They can also be `%watch`ed, which means to subscribe for updates.
 We'll discuss these in detail later in the guide.